Often I get asked the same question about which to get; active monitors or passive monitors with a separate amplifier?

 In passive designs, the monitor contains a set of passive components to split the input signal up into the various frequency bands required for each driver.
 The high-level input signal required to drive the speaker comes from an external power amplifier.

 In active designs, the cabinet houses multiple power amplifiers connected to each driver, each amp drives a driver.
 The frequency band splitting is performed on the line input signal directly prior to the amplifiers.

 While we are on the subject, let’s not forget the ‘powered’ monitor.
-Normally, in active systems there is an amp for each driver, in powered systems there is usually only one amp powering the both drivers via a normal passive crossover.
+Normally, in active systems, there is an amp for each driver, in powered systems, there is usually only one amp powering both drivers via a normal passive crossover.

 In the case of the passive design, you are afforded a great deal of flexibility as you can choose different amps to power them and this can sometimes be a great situation to be in as the better the amp, the better the output signal.
 A better amp will also deliver far more headroom than a weaker counterpart and the frequency representation can also be better, especially in the higher frequency spectrum.
 This ‘mixing and matching’ gives the user a lot of room to try various amps and to optimise the best monitor and amp combination.
 It is also cheaper to buy a passive system as build costs are much lower than an active system.

 In the case of the active system, the crossover can be more detailed and accurate, thus providing a more precise ‘frequency splitting’.
 This design also incorporates better amp matching for the drivers and therefore affords a more stable and better protected system.
 However, a good active system can cost considerably more than the passive counterpart.

 At the end of the day, it comes down to budget, studio requirements, and space.